Withdrawal from a Class

 How does taking a W impact the double repeat policy?

 A W in a course still counts as an attempt and will remain on your record.
 University policy states that a course taken at UCSC may not be repeated more than once.
 If this is your first time taking the course and you plan on repeating the course in a future quarter, the next time will be your final attempt.
 If you are withdrawing during your second attempt, you will not be able to take the course again at UCSC.
 This is especially important to note if the course you might withdraw from is required for your declared or proposed major.
-You should meet with your major adviser for more information on major requirements, repeating the course, and grading qualifications.
+You should meet with your major adviser for more information on repeating the course and major qualification or graduation requirements.

 Does a W Affect My Financial Aid?
 What about Grad School?

 A withdrawal is not the same as a drop.
 It does not affect financial aid for the current quarter, because you are still technically enrolled in the class.
 But it can affect your progress.
 Keep in mind that if you withdraw, you are not earning credits for the class and will likely need to make them up later.
-Financial Aid requires students to meet the pace aspect of the Satisfactory Academic Progress requirements to remain eligible for aid.
-Summer classes are a good way to make up coursework if you will be short units after spring quarter.
+Financial Aid requires students to meet Satisfactory Academic Progress requirements to remain eligible for aid.
+Summer classes are a good way to make up coursework if you will be short credits after spring quarter.

 We recommend that you take a W grade seriously, and use this option only when absolutely necessary.
 Many graduate schools may look unfavorably upon a pattern of W grades.